-Special thanks to Keyboard Steven for asking the question that inspired this lengthy linguistics lecture: “shouldn’t it be spelled Orthographomancer?”
+Special thanks to a teammate for asking the question that inspired this lengthy linguistics lecture: “shouldn’t it be spelled Orthographomancer?”

-This phrase was the pitch I used, actually, when Mike and I had our first meeting about our story mode ideas.
+This phrase was the pitch I used, actually, when some of us had our first meeting about our story mode ideas.

 |Sources: Commenting on our collective efforts.|